manju690/ANS-MAR/wiUpdatingRoles.md

      Adding Puppet Role/Tag in ANS-MAR, ANS-CLY Environment

-# Stages For Adding Roles
+# Stages For Adding Puppet Roles

       If we get any requests to add or update puppet role , There are two places where we have to make changes